A Complete Guide to Princeton, NJ

 - Shopping – Princeton has a wide array of shopping opportunities downtown no matter what you’re looking for!
 There are local boutiques, specialty stores, and more to enjoy.
 We often find ourselves in one of two local wine shops – Princeton Corkscrew (small producer wines from all over the world and offer vintner spotlights where you got to meet the vintner and try the wine) and Public Wine Beer and Spirits (more of a traditional liquor store, with fantastic selection!).
 Labyrinth Books is a great place to get lost in the many aisles of shelves filled with topics you did not know had so many books to chose from – there really is something for any and all interests.
 As with most college towns, there are plenty of spots to get Princeton merchandise.
 There is also Princeton Record Exchange – a great record store that is full of gems for any taste of music (like our cherished Christmas records).

-- Farmers Market – Every Saturday there is a farmer’s market at the Princeton Junction train station and it is our favorite way to spend Saturday mornings.
+- West Windsor Farmers Market – Every Saturday there is a farmer’s market at the Princeton Junction train station and it is our favorite way to spend Saturday mornings.
+It has been voted the best farmers market in New Jersey and ranked fourth in the country in 2022!
 From cheese to coffee to food trucks to mounds of fresh produce to seafood to bread and so much more – we love our farmers market!